|

 Originally the whole area was one huge mangrove swamp that followed the

 coastline and extended inland for some kilometres.
-Pauline We

 ordered a table at "Georges" Restaurant, which does an excellent